OVERVIEW

 - Private tours cost significantly more.

-Museums and cultural sites:
+Museums and cultural sites opening times:

 - Casa Parlante: Summer opening hours 10.00-18.00 daily.
 Open in winter upon request.
 Not suitable for visitors with disabilities.
 More info